mcnels/AutoSAD/README.md

         chmod 755 program.rb
         ./program.rb [course_id] [check_start_time]

-# FEATURES
+# Features

-- Creates a workbook for course
+- Creates a workbook of student activity within a course
     - Creates a worksheet for each student in course
         - Displays page views activity (URL accessed, time accessed, test taken, IP used, Browser used, test start time, submission time) for all tests taken in check period
 - Highlights files accessed during test period in yellow
-- Highlights worksheet tab name if any suspicious activity contained there
+- Highlights worksheet if any suspicious activity is present
+    - Activity while taking unit test, review files or prior test